Diversifying Your Investments With Real Estate

-That said, the interest rate isn’t the only thing to consider when looking at mortgage options.
+That said, the interest rate isn’t the only thing to consider when considering mortgage options.
 Closing costs can also be a substantial expense, and longer terms allow interest to accumulate over a longer period of time.
 The first or most convenient option isn’t always the best choice.

 Real estate is an intimidating field for new investors, and online services are the simplest way to start.
-LendingClub, Prosper, and similar websites are designed to connect investors to borrowers who need help with a variety of real estate projects.
+LendingClub, Prosper, and similar websites are designed to connect investors to borrowers who need help with various real estate projects.
 For example, a user who wants to renovate their home may not have enough capital to complete the project on his or her own.
 Online investors can offer assistance with finance in exchange for distributions on either a quarterly or monthly basis.

 Of course, this kind of investment is naturally less liquid than many other ways to use your money, and you won’t be able to simply sell your shares like you could with a stock or mutual fund.
 It’s important to understand that this is a speculative option—it may take some time to get your initial investment back and start generating returns.

 Furthermore, some online real estate investment services are intended for wealthy investors with experience.
 For example, certain websites only accept investments from accredited investors who have at least $1 million in net worth or $200,000 in annual income, but there are other ways to invest online if you don’t meet those qualifications.

 Flipping homes comes with a higher degree of risk, a higher barrier to entry, and more hands-on work, but it also provides an incredible opportunity for profit.
-Renovating a home can substantially increase its value, allowing you to generate a significant return if you have the knowledge and experience to effectively fix up the property.
+Renovating a home can substantially increase its value, generating a significant return if you have the knowledge and experience to fix the property effectively.

-While flipping properties may not be the right asset for brand-new investors on your own, it can be effective if you cooperate with someone who has more experience.
+While flipping properties may not be the right asset for brand-new investors on your own, it can be effective if you cooperate with someone with more experience.
 You can offer time or money if they provide the expertise to identify good values and coordinate repairs and renovations.